Azure/azure-iot-sdk-python/longhaul/longhaul.md

 * Longhaul tests will follow a crawl-\>walk-\>run approach.

-* onghaul tests will sim-ship tests for both node and python using the Horton framework.
+* Longhaul tests will sim-ship tests for both node and python using the Horton framework.

 ## Parameters for Longhaul Testing